oracle-livelabs/security/database/baseline/intro/intro-sqlfw.md

 ### Overview
 *Estimated Time to complete the workshop*: 35 minutes

-This workshop is the Hands-On Labs dedicated to the Oracle Database Security features and functionalities for database 23ai.
+This workshop is the Hands-On Labs dedicated to the Oracle Database Security features and functionalities.

 Based on an OCI architecture, deployed in a few minutes with a simple internet connection, it allows you to test DB Security use cases in a complete environment already pre-configured by the Oracle Database Security Product Manager Team.